Who can use this feature

 - Click Request access.

-- Figma will send a notification to every admin on that team, which they can approve or reject.
+- Figma will send a notification to every admin on that team.
 You can only access the team once an admin has approved your request.

-If you don't need access to team anymore, or want to change the permission level, click Cancel request next to the team.
+If you don't need access to the team any more, or want to request a different level of permissions, click Cancel request on the team card.

-To get access to a secret team, an existing member needs to invite you.
-Only people with
+To access a hidden team, a current member of the team needs to invite you.
+Only admins and people with

-can edit access and admins can invite members or guests to secret teams.
+can edit permissions can invite members or guests to hidden teams.

 Updates to viewing and joining teams